jhyang12345/Python-HTML-Project-Builder/README.md

 # Python-HTML-Project-Builder
 A python program that automatically creates an empty HTML Project

-Use the command line to create projects in the directory, the python script is located in
+Use the command line to create projects in the directory, the python script is located in.

-python makefile.py __your-directory-name__
+python makefile.py *your-directory-name*